faatthy/faatthy/README.md

 ### Hi there 👋
+                            A ambitious Electronics and Communications Engineer

+  # About me :
 <h1 align="center">Hi 👋, I'm fathy mostafa fathy</h1>
 - 🌱 I’m currently learning **Analog,Digital Electronics and embedded Systems and Communications**